dragoncoder047/aelith/README.md

 ## Dev notes follow

 Game premise: Something went wrong in the computer system, and a debugger has been sent in to fix the horribly convoluted and illogical program that runs it.
+Fighting bugs along the way, and finally defeating the final bug in the program

 ## Mechanics